 Different mains plugs may be encountered:

-5A and 15A round-pin, which are now considered obsolete for all but stage lighting systems;
+- 5A and 15A round-pin, which are now considered obsolete for all but stage lighting systems or other special uses;

 In general, there are a two classifications of portable appliance used on the normal mains supply, Class I and Class II.
 Class I appliances usually have metal casing and must be connected to an earthed supply.
 Class II (also known as double insulated) have two layers of insulation to prevent a fault causing an electric shock.
 Class II appliances are marked with the 'Double Square' symbol and do not need earthing.

 With all electrical equipment, follow the manufacturer's guidance and instructions and use the equipment only for its intended purpose.